sotooba/login-sigup-form/README.md

-# Login & Signup UI (Glassmorphism Design)
+# Login & Signup UI

 A modern, **Login and Signup UI** built using **HTML & CSS**.
-The design uses **glassmorphism**, clean input fields, for the signup form.

-This project is frontend-only and created for practice and learning purposes.